sematext/uprobe-http-tracer/README.md

 # uprobe-http-tracer

 Captures all the calls to `http.Get` function and grabs the full URL from the stack area.
+For more details head to the [blog post](https://sematext.com/blog/ebpf-userland-apps/).

 ## Requirements